-Have a question about a Franklin Park® Senior Living community in Texas?
+Have a question about a Franklin Park® Senior Living community?
 We’ve provided answers below to a few common questions that residents and their families ask us!

 We know everyone’s financial situation is different, but it’s important to consider all sources of income that can cover the costs of a senior living community.
 While the costs associated with senior care can seem overwhelming at first, taking the time to compare the costs of living in your own home (or with a loved one) versus a senior living community can help identify what type of community is within your budget.
 It’s always recommended to talk with a financial advisor who can help customize an approach that’s best for you and your family.
 Some financial resources to consider are private pay options (savings, etc.), real estate options, government options, and insurance options.
 It’s also beneficial to ask about tax credits for seniors and their caregivers.